zhong0/2020_dba_restaurant_recommendation/README.md

 Environment
 ----
 * ### Database
   > We used Windows os environment on AWS EC2, and set the port to make external network available to connect it.
 To enter the virtual machine, you need to download the authorized certificate and type the password to login.
-In the machine, you need to download Xampp and set the username and the password.
+In the machine, you need to download XAMPP and set the username and the password.
 It's necessary to start the functions of Apache and MySQL.
 Then, you can be access to phpMyAdmin after linking to the localhost(127.0.0.1), and import our sql file to implement the database.

 * ### PHP
-  >Xampp contains the PHP environment.
+  >XAMPP contains the PHP environment.
 Therefore, you just need to move all PHP files and backstage files to the path /xampp/htdoc/ in the EC2 machine.
 It's noticed that the username and password in those files should be modified to your own settings.

 * ### Android Studio
   > Follow the official document to download Android Studio, and open our project from Android Studio.
 If your pc doesn't contain Java environment, you need to follow the hints to download it.
 Also, you should synchronous the gradle file with our project.
 Our server is closed.
 Therefore, you need to modify all the IP links in the projects to your own settings.
 The setting of minSdkVersion is 23 and targetSdkVersion is 28 in our project.